AnnaBrum/Hotel-Bo-Bo/README.md

 Choose your room and dates and have a pleasant stay at the BO-BO Hotel!

-In addition to top-quality service, you can also order extra features to your vacation, such as breakfast or a guided city tour.
+In addition to our top-quality service, you can also order extra features, such as breakfast or a guided city tour.